 In this paper, the challenges of traffic accidents, barriers and the way forward for Tabuk city is presented and a city-specific risk assessment methodology is proposed.
 The framework includes identification of the factors associated with risk assessment and enhancement of accident data collection systems as well as the development of a framework for the analysis of these factors in KSA.
 This framework can reduce the accident risk when it is implemented at city level.
-This type of framework will raise the awareness of police, academia, researchers, drivers and traffic enforcement authorities for more vigorous enforcement measures to be implemented in the Kingdom to reduce accidents appropriately.
+This type of framework will raise the awareness of police, academia, researchers, drivers and traffic enforcement Risk identification and assessment in Saudi Arabia